 3 - Goliath project mineral resource estimate based on “Technical Report and Updated Resource Estimate for the Goliath Gold Project”, effective August 28, 2015, available under Treasury Metals’ profile at sedar.com.

-As shown in our corporate presentation, Group Ten’s work has distilled over 13 target areas from the geophysical and geological work to date which includes 120 drills holes, multiple historic trenches and more recent geophysical and geological work by the company.
+Group Ten’s work has distilled over 13 target areas from the geophysical and geological work to date which includes 120 drills holes, multiple historic trenches and more recent geophysical and geological work by the company.
 The Black Lake project is particularly compelling with historic high-grade gold bulk samples and historic grab samples at the Moretti zone running to 35 oz/t (1,212 g/t).
 Group Ten’s recent work there suggests that historic drilling fell short of testing the structure at depth, providing an priority target for planned follow-up in 2014.

 The area is generally underexplored due in part to persistent but shallow ground cover that limited past exploration efforts.
 A 2013 airborne survey by Group Ten at Drayton was very effective in addressing this and revealed several compelling targets including a potential dilation zone.
 Follow-up geological work is planned for 2014.